Rgdp1515/Cloud-SOC-lab/README.md

 <img width="720" height="723" alt="image" src="https://github.com/user-attachments/assets/cc1522e7-4db2-42ba-88e3-5e428a0f8f4d" />

-The alert will generate when there are more than 5 unsuccessful SSH attempts within any 2 minute period
+The alert will generate when there are more than 5 unsuccessful SSH attempts within any 2 minute period (I updated this to check every minute afterwards)

-Created a dashboard with a map visual highlighting the SSH attempts on the linux server by country, Vietnam had the most unsuccessful attempts with over 400 in less than 12 hours
+Created a dashboard with a map visual highlighting the SSH attempts on the linux server by country, Vietnam had the most unsuccessful attempts with over 400 in less than 12 hours (This ended up being over 30,000 in under 3 days)

 <img width="1895" height="703" alt="image" src="https://github.com/user-attachments/assets/823913b4-e0ea-4b17-927a-fe5b193e2dae" />